abvitasa/splashkit-installer/README.md

-# skpackage-install
+# SplashKit all-in-one installer
-Install Splashkit and related tools
+Install Splashkit and related tools on Windows, MacOS, and Ubuntu

 ## Run the following in the terminal to install.